keerthi-code-web/DearThreado/README.md

 ## 🔔 Admin Notifications

-The Admin Portal includes notifications for important activities.
+The Admin Portal provides notifications for important activities, including:

-This includes customer-related events such as:

 - New orders
-- New requests
+- New custom gift requests
 - New reviews
+- Customer order cancellations
-- Order cancellation events
+- Other relevant administrative events

-The notification indicator provides an overview of relevant unread notifications.

 ---